Alphonso Jackson: Secretary of Housing and Urban Development

-Jackson first joined the Bush Administration in June 2001 as the Deputy Secretary and Chief Operating Officer of the U.S. Department of Housing and Urban Development.
-As Deputy Secretary, Jackson managed the day-to-day operations of HUD, which had an annual budget of over $30 billion.
-After HUD Secretary Mel Martinez left the administration to campaign for the November 2004 election for a U.S. Senate seat in Florida, Jackson became acting secretary of HUD.
+Jackson first joined the Bush administration in June 2001 as the deputy secretary and chief operating officer of the U.S. Department of Housing and Urban Development.
+As deputy secretary, Jackson managed the day-to-day operations of HUD, which had an annual budget of over $30 billion.
+After HUD Secretary Mel Martínez left the administration to campaign for the November 2004 election for a U.S. Senate seat in Florida, Jackson became acting secretary of HUD.
 He was nominated by President George W. Bush on August 28, 2004, to take that position on a permanent basis, and was unanimously confirmed by the Senate on August 31, 2004.
 Jackson was the fourth African American to hold that post.
-On March 31, 2008, Jackson announced his resignation, effective April 18, 2008.
+On March 31, 2008, Jackson announced his resignation, effective April 18 of that year.

 HUD Removal from High Risk List

-For the first time in thirteen years, the US Government Accountability Office (GAO) removed HUD from the government's " high-risk" list.
-GAO's report recognized HUD's progress under Secretary Alphonso Jackson's leadership in implementing management controls that led to significant improvements to HUD departments and programs.
+For the first time in 13 years, the US Government Accountability Office (GAO) removed HUD from the government's " high-risk" list.
+GAO's report recognized HUD's progress under Secretary Jackson's leadership in implementing management controls that led to significant improvements to HUD departments and programs.

 Jackson stated, " HUD serves the nation best when all its programs are working effectively and efficiently.
 GAO's removal of a high risk designation shines a bright light on our efforts over the past six years to ensure taxpayer dollars are spent wisely and well."